 The SENCo meets with the Secondary SENCo in the summer term to discuss children with additional needs.
 Our SEND records are always forwarded during this term, giving the new school time to arrange provision for September.

 A move to a special secondary school will involve a bespoke programme of visits, supported by the SEND team.
 In some circumstances, a phased transition is appropriate.

-Moving to another primary school: We take the utmost care to ensure that our SEND records are always forwarded to your child’s new school.
-Depending on the location and level of need, the SENCo may also choose contact the new school’s SENCo either by phone or a visit to ensure that provision is maintained.
+Moving to another primary school: We take the utmost care to ensure that our SEND records are always forwarded promptly to your child’s new school.
+Depending on the location and level of need, the SENCo may also choose to contact the new school’s SENCo either by phone or a visit to ensure that provision is maintained.